Campaign of the Month: October 2017

 —Hunter Murphy, Imogene in New Orleans

-Creating a PC for the game involves three steps:
+Creating a PC for the game involves four steps:

 1. Character Concept

 Read the Player FAQ and its advice on this subject, then talk with the GM about what sort of character you’re interested in playing.